GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-concepts.md

     in the policy document.
 +   A time-bound membership for the user.

-You can identify JIT groups in the Admin Console based on their `jit.` prefix.
+As an administrator, you can see these groups in the Admin Console, and you can identify them based on their `jit.` prefix.

 ## Environment